 How can you expect to achieve your dreams if you don’t clearly define what they are and how you’re going to get there?

 If you are not setting goals, you’re probably afraid you won’t succeed so you avoid committing.
 What if you commit to a mindset of succeeding!
 Forget about all the work and obstacles.
 You’ll figure everything out along the way.
 You always have in the past, haven’t you?
 If fear is holding you back walk toward and through it as discussed in the prior section.
-There are many excellent books on goals setting.
+There are many excellent books on goal setting.
 Here’s a book that covers goal setting and much more.
 “The Success Principles: How to Get from Where You Are to Where You Want to Be“ by Jack Canfield with Janet Switzer

 4. Holding on to Past Failures and Resentments

 How can you expect to stay motivated and maintain a positive attitude if you’re constantly replaying your past failures and resentments in your mind?
 Doesn’t it make sense that if you continually replay these negative events in your mind you’ll be attracted to them?
-According to the Law of Attraction, this guaranteed.
+According to the Law of Attraction, this is guaranteed.

-If you are holding on to past failures and resentments of how others have hurt you these memories are a holding you back from success.
+If you are holding on to past failures and resentments of how others have hurt you these memories are holding you back from success.
 No doubt about it!

 Think back in your life when you held negative thoughts in your mind of something bad that happened to you in the past.
 How many times did it eventually happen again and you said to yourself or others, “I knew this would happen!”
 You recreated it with your thoughts.

-Holding on to memories of past failures and resentments do not serve you in any way whatsoever!
+Holding on to memories of past failures and resentments does not serve you in any way whatsoever!
 Let them go and focus your mind and energies on what you want!
 Then you’ll get the inspiration you need to accomplish what you desire.
 You’ll also take advantage of the Law of Attraction.

 5. Failure to Keep Your Thoughts on What You Want